hanabi/hanabi.github.io/README.md

 #### Double Play Ejection

-* If a player knows that a card in their hand is playable, and then they recieve ANOTHER clue on that card, it is usually a *Stop Clue*, which means that the card is actually bad and they should discard it instead of playing it.
+* If a player knows that a card in their hand is playable, and then they receive ANOTHER clue on that card, it is usually a *Stop Clue*, which means that the card is actually bad and they should discard it instead of playing it.
 * However, if this happens on a good card, the other players can see that the clue must have some other purpose - it should signal an *Ejection* on the very next player.

 #### Unknown Trash Ejection